Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 Abstract:

-The High-Resolution Model Intercomparison Project (HighResMIP) experiments from the Coupled Model Intercomparison Phase 6 (CMIP6) represent a broad effort to improve the resolution and performance of climate models.
-The HighResMIP suite provides high spatial resolution (i.e., 25- and 50-km) forcings that have been shown to improve the representation of climate processes (i.e., rainfall, tropical cyclones, atmospheric rivers).
-However, little is known about the suitability of the HighResMIP suite for hydrologic applications.
-Here we utilize forcings from the HighResMIP models to simulate annual maximum discharge with the Hillslope-Link Model (HLM) at 1000 communities across Iowa.
-First, we assess whether the runoff from the climate models can be directly routed through the river network model in HLM to estimate annual maximum peak discharge.
-We find that the runoff forcing can simulate annual maximum discharge magnitude similar to modeled observations for the historic period.
-Next, we force the HLM with precipitation, temperature, and evaporation from the HighResMIP models to simulate flood peaks, finding that they also translate well hydrologically.
-To further improve the performance of these models and their suitability for community-level assessment, we use nine different statistical approaches to bias-correct and downscale HighResMIP precipitation to a 4-km resolution.
-We find that bias-correction and downscaling of climate model precipitation improve hydrologic modeling performance.
-Finally, annual maximum discharge from precipitation forcings show a projected increase across much of Iowa, stronger than what is obtained using runoff-driven projections.
+The High-Resolution Model Intercomparison Project (HighResMIP) experiments from the Coupled Model Intercomparison Phase 6 (CMIP6) represent a broad effort to improve the resolution, and performance of climate models.
+The HighResMIP suite provides high spatial resolution (i.e., 25- and 50-km) forcings that have been shown to improve the representation of climate processes.
+However, little is known about their suitability for hydrologic applications.
+We use outputs from the HighResMIP suite to simulate annual maximum discharge with the Hillslope-Link Model (HLM) at ~1000 river communities across Iowa.
+First, we assess whether the runoff from the climate models can be directly routed through the river network model in HLM to estimate annual maximum discharge.
+Runoff-based simulations can capture the empirical distribution of flood peaks in five of the ten models/members assessed.
+Next, we force the HLM with precipitation, temperature, and potential evapotranspiration from HighResMIP models to simulate flood peaks, finding all models/members produce empirical distributions similar to our reference.
+However, significant biases exist in the model/member forcings as correct flood response is being generated for the wrong reason.
+To improve their suitability for community-level assessment, we use nine statistical approaches to bias-correct and downscale HighResMIP precipitation to a 4-km resolution.
+The bias-correction and downscaling of climate model precipitation performs well for all models/members.
+Furthermore, we do not find significant changes in the magnitude flood peak projections for Iowa based on the HLM forced with HighResMIP outputs, or based on routed runoff, while there are indications that the variability in flood peaks is projected to increase across the state.

 Subject Keywords